TheDoomfire/chooseinvesting/src/blog/list-of-financial-movies-tv-series-and-documentaries.md

 </figcaption>
 </figure>

-How people who had nothing to do with baseball.
-Had a theory on how to use statistics and probability to find undervalued players.
+A guy who worked in a cannery and never once played baseball.
+Once wrote a book about using statistics and probability to find undervalued baseball players.

-And then finally a baseball captain tries this method.
+And then finally a baseball captain hires an economist and tries this method.

+I never thought a film about baseball could be so financially related.
+And shows so well how we as people behave and value based on unrelated criteria.

-Based on a <b>true story</b>
+Based on a <b>true story</b> and on <a target="_blank" href="https://www.amazon.com/Bill-James/e/B000APEB6Y?ref=sr_ntt_srch_lnk_3&qid=1654683193&sr=8-3">Bill James</a>

 <div class="space-between">
   <h3>Inside Job <span>(2010)</span></h3>